matt-weinstein/adigator/docs/README.md

 ```

 # Release Notes:
+V 1.5 6/02/19
+* A bit of repo re-organization, moved everything to github: https://github.com/matt-weinstein/adigator
+* Fixed derivative rules for a few unary trig functions.
+Many "degree" versions of trig routines had a bug, and a few of the hyperbolic versions were also off.

 V 1.4 4/22/17
 * Fix for matlab 2016b changing matlab.codetools.requiredFilesAndProducts to also return .mat files.
 Was causing issues with 2nd derivatives.
 * General code cleanup of comments and examples.